"It's not where you start in life, it's where you end up and all the places you went in between." - United States General Colin L. Powell

 As we learned from yesterday’s keynote speech by Architecture for Humanity co-founder Cameron Sinclair, architects have the value to see potential.
 Whether you are envisioning a transformative design that can positively impact a community or identifying the individual strengths of your team in order to get that project done, you are leader.
 As an architect, you have the potential to build a better world through design; and to do this, you must know how to lead.

-Below are the top ten lessons of leadership for architects that we have gathered from General Colin Powell’s keynote speech and his newly released book It Worked For Me: In Life and Leadership.
+Below is the top ten lessons of leadership for architects that we have gathered from General Colin Powell’s keynote speech and his newly released book It Worked For Me: In Life and Leadership.

 “Everyone has value. [...]
 You have great people underneath you and you have to empower them.”